Sexual Violence Policy

 Students who feel comfortable resolving their concerns or complaints on their own are encouraged to do so prior to seeking formal resolution.

-Wherever possible, students in such situation should speak or write to the person engaging in the concerning behaviour one-on-one to let them know that their conduct is unwelcome and to ask them to stop immediately.
+Wherever possible, students in this situation should speak or write to the person engaging in the concerning behaviour one-on-one to let them know that their conduct is unwelcome and to ask them to stop immediately.
 Although this may be difficult, telling the person their actions or comments are inappropriate is sometimes enough to stop the behavior.

 If the problem is not resolved, or if one of the students feel they cannot speak directly with the other person, other options such as a facilitated dialogue or mediation can be explored with a Human Resources representative of BFC.